-‘We will save democracy’: Biden offers hope to resilient Ukrainians in war with Russia
+Analysis | ‘We will save democracy’: Biden offers hope to resilient Ukrainians in war with Russia

 “He [Putin] thought he could roll into Ukraine and the world would roll over,” Biden said.
 “Instead he met a wall of strength he never imagined.
 He met the Ukrainian people.”

 But while the speech included stirring rhetoric, Biden said much less about the longer-term consequences of what is unfolding in Europe.
-He was very much in the moment at time when the state of the war rages on inconclusively.
+He was very much in the moment at time when the war rages on inconclusively.

 The president did not, however, step back to set the events in the historical context of the first major land war in Europe since World War II and how America’s security and diplomatic priorities might be reshaped by what could be a lengthy struggle to keep Putin isolated and contained.